Britany Anderson: Career

 She then bettered it as she ran 12.71 for the 100m hurdles on 24 July 2019, at the Motonet Grand Prix in Joensuu, Finland to set a new junior world record.
 This record was ratified on 11 September 2019.
 She was one of five finalists for the IAAF 2019 Female Rising Star Award.

 She qualified to represent Jamaica at the 2020 Summer Olympics.

 In the semifinals of the 100 m hurdles at the 2020 Summer Olympics, she set a new personal best of 12.40, defeating Kendra Harrison.
 In the final, she hit a hurdle and finished in 8th place.

 Anderson finished fourth in the 2022 World Indoor Athletics Championships in the 60m hurdles.
-At the 2022 World Athletics Championships in Eugene, Oregon Anderson won her heat to qualify for the semi finals as the fourth fastest overall before winning the silver medal in the final.
+At the 2022 World Athletics Championships in Eugene, Oregon Anderson won her heat to qualify for the semi-finals as the fourth fastest overall before winning the silver medal in the final.

+A knee injury and subsequent surgery saw her miss the entire 2023 season.
+On her comeback she's clocked 13.34 seconds to win at the La Fratellanza 1874 meeting in Italy on 26 April 2024.